 For this Dal Makhani Recipe, I have used a pressure cooker to cook the lentils, but I have also explained the method of cooking the dal in a pan or pot in the notes section of the recipe card.

 I have also shared my Expert Tips and Frequently Asked Questions by our readers on this recipe, below.
-In the FAQ section, I have also shared the method of preparing the Dal Makhani in an Instant Pot.
+In the FAQ section, I have also shared the method of preparing Instant Pot Dal Makhani.
+But for a detailed step-by-step recipe with photos, kindly refer to my Instant Pot Dal Makhani recipe.

 So, here are all those essential elements that make this Dal Makhani Recipe, one of the best ones and a STAR: